codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/immutable-objects-exercise-9-3.md

 Add a main method and some function calls, then test your code using the class below.

-{Test your code}(sh .guides/bg.sh javac code/ch09/Pow.java java -cp code/ch09/ Pow 1)
+{Run!}(sh .guides/bg.sh javac code/ch09/Pow.java java -cp code/ch09/ Pow 1)